nashaofu/screenshots/packages/react-screenshots/README.md

 # react-screenshots

-> a picture clipping and graffiti tool by react
+> a screenshot cropper tool by react

 ## Install